When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Conclusions

 At an estimation-theoretical level, the survey revisited probabilistic modeling approaches in localization such as Bayesian filtering, belief-propagation-based state estimation whilst more sophisticated approaches such as vector-field SLAM built on a mathematical background that stood out from the crowd given an observed trend that equalizes SLAM with extended Kalman filtering.
-From the technological perspective of wireless communication, the discussion included DL–based localization, radio map construction, RIS-aided MetaSLAM, and multi-agent active estimation frameworks, illustrating the deep convergence of communication, sensing, and control.
-The study also highlighted some emerging trends towards ISAC, where wireless infrastructures act as both communication media and spatial sensors.
-To this end, passive SLAM was identified as a natural evolution of state observation in the context of networked autonomy, where perception is inherently maintained by rich visual and wireless signals without deliberately orienting the networked autonomous vehicle towards the direction of information gain maximization or estimation uncertainty gradient descent.
-Active SLAM, on the other hand, utilizes the system's control input vector to actively reduce uncertainty for a computer-vision-driven such as UAV cinematography or communications-driven such as beam tracking perception goal.
+From the technological perspective of wireless communication, the discussion included DL–based localization, radio map construction, RIS-aided MetaSLAM, and multi-agent active estimation frameworks, {suggesting} deep convergence of communication, sensing, and control.
+The study also highlighted some emerging trends towards ISAC, where wireless infrastructures {can act} as both communication media and spatial sensors.
+To this end, passive SLAM was identified as a natural evolution of state observation in the context of networked autonomy, where perception is inherently maintained by rich visual and wireless signals without deliberately orienting the networked autonomous vehicle towards the direction of {increasing} information gain or estimation uncertainty gradient {decline}.
+Active SLAM, on the other hand, { can utilize} the system's control input vector to actively reduce uncertainty for a computer-vision-driven such as UAV cinematography or communications-driven such as beam tracking perception goal.